 Mohler states that in 1 Corinthians 7:7, Paul is referencing his own gift of celibacy, which according to Mohler is a gift most single adults do not possess.
 He states that if you are not one of the rare few with the gift of celibacy–the ability to happily live out your days without sex or the desire for sex, then you have conversely been given the gift of marriage.
 So get to marrying.

 “The Mystery of Marriage” raises several questions that Christian singles should address.
 Should Christians be actively seeking a spouse as early as their teen years?
-Is it sinful to delay marriage while you complete your education or ensure your financial security?
+Is delaying marriage while you complete your education or ensuring your financial security is sinful?
 And what does it mean to “actively” seek a spouse anyway?
 Finally, how should the church address these issues and minister to their single congregants?